 The default responses are:

-If you would like to keep the default messages, place the word "default" in each of the micro WYSIWYG Editors.
-Otherwise you may customize the message by writing your content directly in the micro WYSIWYG Editors.
+If you would like to keep the default messages, place the word "default" in each of the micro CMS Editors.
+Otherwise you may customize the message by writing your content directly in the micro CMS Editors.

 - Save Results in Database